- 45 Hour Hold

 This would not include courses dropped before the semester begins or before the Census Date.

 There are exemptions that may allow a student to drop a course without having it count against the six-drop limit, but it is the student’s responsibility to demonstrate good cause.
-A Student Petition for a Course Drop Exemption to the Six-Drop Policy form may be obtained from the student’s academic advising center.
+A Student Petition for a Course Drop Exemption to the Six-Drop Policy form may be obtained from the student’s assigned academic advisor.
 Students who petition for an exemption are encouraged to do so as soon as possible after dropping the course for which the exemption is requested.

 This statute applies across Texas public institutions, and procedures for implementation may vary among institutions.
 A UTSA student affected by this statute that has attended or plans to attend another institution of higher education should become familiar with that institution’s policies on dropping courses.